MicrosoftDocs/learn/learn-pr/wwl-sci/mitigate-incidents-microsoft-365-defender/includes/7-use-action-center.md

 ### Undo completed actions

-If you’ve determined that a device or a file isn't a threat, you can undo remediation actions that were taken, whether those actions were taken automatically or manually.
+You’ve determined that a device or a file isn't a threat.
+You can undo remediation actions that were taken, whether those actions were taken automatically or manually.
 You can undo any of the following actions:

 - Source